lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 ### Installation
 In the root directory create the following files:
 - `.env` configuration file inspired by the `.env.local.example`
+- `server-config.yaml` configuration file inspired by the `server-config.local.yaml.example`
 - `web-config.json` configuration file inspired by the `web-config.local.json.example`

-Edit `.env` and `web-config.json` configuration variables with your values.
+Edit `.env`, `server-config.yaml` and `web-config.json` configuration variables with your values.

 The docker-compose configuration file to use for the development is called `docker-compose.local.yml`.
 Start all the services with the command below: